June 4, 2023steel-design

 To check detailed procedure of how to do this please read the complete article.

-In order to design a compression members, you need essentially one thing: Slenderness ratio of the member ($\lambda$).
-The tendency of a member to buckle (sudden change in geometry due to small change in load) is usually measured by slenderness ratio ($\lambda$) where,
+In order to design a compression members, you need essentially one thing: Slenderness ratio of the member (λ\lambda).
+The tendency of a member to buckle (sudden change in geometry due to small change in load) is usually measured by slenderness ratio (λ\lambda) where,

-$$ \lambda = \frac{KL}{r} $$
+λ=KLr\lambda = \frac{KL}{r}

-where, $K$= Effective length factor; $L$= Length of the member; $r$=radius of gyration= $\frac{I}{A}$ where $I$=Moment of Inertia about axes of the cross-section; $A$= Area of cross-section
+where, KK= Effective length factor; LL= Length of the member; rr=radius of gyration= IA\frac{I}{A} where II=Moment of Inertia about axes of the cross-section; AA= Area of cross-section

-As per IS 800:2007, the design compressive stress $f_{cd}$ is given as:
+As per IS 800:2007, the design compressive stress fcdf_{cd} is given as:

-$$ f_{cd}=\frac{f_y/\gamma_{m0}}{\phi+[\phi^2-\lambda_e^2]^{0.5}}=\chi f_y/\gamma_{m0}\leq f_y/\gamma_{m0} $$
+f_{cd}=\frac{f_y/\gamma_{m0}}{\phi+\[\phi^2-\lambda_e^2\]^{0.5}}=\chi f_y/\gamma_{m0}\leq f_y/\gamma_{m0}

 where,

-$\alpha=$ Imperfection factor given in Table 7, IS 800:2007
+α=\alpha= Imperfection factor given in Table 7, IS 800:2007

-$\lambda_e=$ non-dimensional effective slenderness ratio $=\sqrt{f_y/f_{cc}}$
+λe=\lambda_e= non-dimensional effective slenderness ratio =fy/fcc=\sqrt{f_y/f_{cc}}

-$f_{cc}=$ Euler buckling stress $=\frac{\pi^2E}{(KL/r)^2}$
+fcc=f_{cc}= Euler buckling stress =π2E(KL/r)2=\frac{\pi^2E}{(KL/r)^2}

-$\chi=$ Stress reduction factor given in Table 8 IS 800:2007
+χ=\chi= Stress reduction factor given in Table 8 IS 800:2007

-$\gamma_{m0}=$ Partial safety factor for material strength $=1.1$ (from Table 5, IS 800:2007)
+γm0=\gamma_{m0}= Partial safety factor for material strength =1.1=1.1 (from Table 5, IS 800:2007)

 The calculated value for different buckling class is given in Table 9, IS 800:2007.